chrislee0419/EnhancedSearchAndFilters/README.md

 ## Features

-- Song Sorting
+- Basic UI Additions
+     - Fast page up and down to quickly scroll through a long song list
+     - Delete button for removing songs from within the game
-     - Sort your songs by how recently you downloaded it or by your play count
+     - Sort your songs by how recently you it was downloaded or by your play count
 - Search
      - Auto-refreshing search results
        - Now you don't have to enter the whole title of a song and hope it appears in the search results!
 You can see what songs match as you're typing it in.